Tabdhsan/qol-project-files/cursor_rules/react_template.md

 -   Use "function" keyword for pure functions
 -   Avoid unnecessary curly braces in conditionals
 -   Use declarative JSX
--   For TanStack Query, follow common practices such as 1 hook per query
+-   For TanStack Query, follow common practices such as 1 hook per file and organize multiple hooks into a separate folder
 -   Keep components small and focused
 -   Implement Lazy Loading for components and routes when applicable